microsoft/microsoft-ui-xaml/docs/debugging_buildfailures.md

 ## Collection binlogs through the command line

-To collect binlogs through the command line interface of MSBuild , you can use the `-bl` switch.
+To collect binlogs through the command line interface of MSBuild using the Visual Studio command line, you can use the `-bl` switch.
+Note that those commands should be used inside the Visual Studio command line.

 For example, to build your solution in x86 release and collect binlogs, you can use the following: